emitchell006/Sp23Lab1/README.md

 The two steps required to save your project to your local repo are:

-1. Stage all changes. (# 3 in the following image)
+1. Stage all changes. (#3 in the following image)
 2. Commit your changes to your local repo.
 There are two steps to this process:
     1. Write a short Commit message to indicate the changes.
 (50 characters max)
-    2. Chick the Commit button and wait until the timer on the GIT icon goes away.
+    2. Check the Commit button and wait until the timer on the GIT icon goes away.

 ![Staging and Committing your local repo](images/Git-1.png)